cetorres/cetorres/README.md

 <a title="Donate if you like work" href="https://www.paypal.com/donate/?business=69J4WDRBBXTM4&no_recurring=0&item_name=I%27m+a+software+engineer%2C+AI%2FML+researcher%2C+and+open-source+contributor.+If+you+like+my+work+consider+donating.+Thanks.&currency_code=USD" target="_blank"><img src="paypal-button.png" alt="Donate" width="120"></a>

-## I'm a software engineer, researcher, computer geek and a [spiritist](https://www.spiritist.us/spiritism)!
+## I'm a software engineer, researcher, computer geek, and a [spiritist](https://www.spiritist.us/spiritism)!
 - 👨🏼‍💻 I'm currently working as a Principal Software Engineer on the Oracle Advertising team at [Oracle](https://oracle.com) and some other personal apps projects.
 - 🎓 I'm also pursuing my PhD in Computer Science at [UCCS](https://uccs.edu) started on Fall 2021.
 - 💾 My past work can be found at [NeoTreks](https://neotreks.com) and [Cacira](https://cacira.com).